What is the ampacity of three 3/0 AWG THHN copper conductors in PVC conduit at 150 degrees F?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the ampacity of three 3/0 AWG THHN copper conductors in PVC conduit at 150 degrees F, it’s essential to reference the National Electrical Code (NEC) guidelines, specifically regarding the ampacity of conductors under certain conditions.
+To determine the ampacity of three 3/0 AWG THHN copper conductors in PVC conduit at a temperature of 150 degrees Fahrenheit, it's important to refer to the National Electrical Code (NEC) and applicable ampacity tables.

 Subscribe